bvirxx/bLUe_PYSIDE/README.md

 This File is part of bLUe software.

-Copyright (C) 2017-2020 Bernard Virot
+Copyright (C) 2017-2021 Bernard Virot

 ## WEB SITE

-See the [bLUe site](http://bernard.virot.free.fr/) for images, tutorials and user manual.
+See the [bLUe site](http://bernard.virot.free.fr/) for screenshots, tutorials and user manual.

 ## DESCRIPTION